wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-static-private-ip-arm-cli.md

 <properties
-   pageTitle="How to set a static private IP in ARM mode using the CLI| Windows Azure" description="Understanding static IPs (DIPs) and how to manage them in ARM mode using the CLI" services="virtual-network" documentationCenter="na"
+   pageTitle="How to set a static private IP in ARM mode using the CLI| Azure" description="Understanding static IPs (DIPs) and how to manage them in ARM mode using the CLI" services="virtual-network" documentationCenter="na"